Training Workshops for Therapists and Helping Professionals

 To be added to the Healing Shame email list and receive updated information about workshops, click here.

-* MFTs, LCSWs, LPCs and LEDs can received 13 CEUs for each workshop (CAMFT Approved CE Provider #134393).
+* MFTs, LCSWs, LPCs and LEDs can receive 13 CEUs for each workshop (CAMFT Approved CE Provider #134393).
 Healing Shame Workshops is approved by the California Association of Marriage and Family Therapists to sponsor continuing education for therapists and other helping professionals.
 Healing Shame Workshops maintains responsibility for this program/course and its content.
 CANCELLATION POLICY: No refunds.
 The amount paid can be applied toward a future workshop within 12 months.
 Registrations are not transferable.
 Healing Shame Workshops welcomes people who have disabilities.
 Please contact us to discuss your specific needs.
 Location is wheelchair accessible.